Jimmy-Vu/colosseum/README.md

 # Colosseum
-A full stack web application for self betterment enthusiasts to find gyms of all types to improve on their physical capabilities
+A mobile responsive full stack web application for self betterment enthusiasts to find gyms of all types to improve on their physical capabilities

 #### Technologies
 * React JS